serenity4eternity786/capstone-js-ajax-api/README.md

 #HearthSearch
-Thinkful capstone project - a responsive website that shows different cards from the popular game from Blizzard based on their rarity.
+Thinkful capstone project with API - a responsive website that shows different cards from the popular game from Blizzard based on their rarity.

 ![Screenshots](https://github.com/serenity4eternity786/capstone-js-ajax-api/blob/master/hearth%201.PNG?raw=true)![Screenshots](https://github.com/serenity4eternity786/capstone-js-ajax-api/blob/master/hearth%202.PNG?raw=true)![Screenshots](https://github.com/serenity4eternity786/capstone-js-ajax-api/blob/master/hearth%203.PNG?raw=true)

 ##Introduction
-Hearthserach will help the user search for different cards that are catagorized by their rarity.
+Hearthsearch will help the user search for different cards that are catagorized by their rarity.
 This would be important to users that are card collectors and those that need the specs for certain cards within their respective expansions.

 ##Why?